flutter/flutter/specs/parsing.md

 * '``"``': Consume the current character.
 Switch to the **double-quoted attribute value** state.

-* Anything else: Set the value of the most recently added attribute to the current character.
-Consume the current character.
-Switch to the **unquoted attribute value** state.
+* Anything else: Switch to the **unquoted attribute value** state without consuming the current character.

 #### **Single-quoted attribute value** state ####